-The TESOL department at University Centre, Colchester has been delivering teacher training courses successfully for more than 40 years and has established a very good reputation with high pass rates.
-This particular course was established in 1988 so has a 30-year track record.
+The TESOL department at Colchester Institute has been delivering teacher training courses successfully for more than 40 years and has established a very good reputation with high pass rates.
+This particular course was established in 1988 so has a 30 plus years track record.
 We have been commended for our flexibility and high levels of individual support, which makes it easier for trainees to complete the course successfully.

 The Trinity Certificate in TESOL Level 5 course is intended for those with little or no teaching experience and provides a comprehensive practical introduction to Teaching English to others, however, it is equally accessible to experienced teachers.

 It is delivered through taught sessions, discussions, workshops, tutorials, observations and teaching practice placements within the College.

 A number of practical assignments will be set.
 Assessment is through portfolio and examinations.
 It is assessed internally and moderated externally.

 Trainees are required to observe at least four hours of lessons taught by experienced teachers and to teach a minimum of six hours at two different levels, as well as a one-to-one lesson with an individual learner.

 You are patient, well organised and a good communicator.
 You have a real interest in the English language and are keen to unite different cultures and nationalities through a shared voice.

 If you are native to an English-speaking country, or even a fluent English speaker from overseas, you have at your disposal one of the world’s most reliable and desirable skills.
 The English language is used all over the globe, in significant universal fields such as science, medicine, business and communication.
 The need for people from all backgrounds to learn English has increased over recent years, and will continue to do so, leading to an urgent need for qualified individuals to teach English to speakers of other languages.